-She checked her pockets again then looked around.
+She dug through her pockets then looked around.

 "I don't have anything else!"

-The man with purple eyes knelt in front of her.
+The Other knelt in front of her.
 His face didn't look rubbery like a Halloween mask, but neither did he look normal.
 She took a step back.

 "You have to help him," she whispered.
 "Please!"